-&lt;sup>258 Dan Hanner, Ginger Zhe Jin, Marc Luppino & Ted Rosenbaum, Economics at the FTC: Horizontal Mergers and Data Security, 49 Rev. Indus.
-Org.
-613, 627-30 (2016).
-Id.
+&lt;sup>200 Dan Hanner, Ginger Zhe Jin, Marc Luppino & Ted Rosenbaum, Economics at the FTC: Horizontal Mergers and Data Security, 49 REV. INDUS.
+ORG.
+613 (2016) (section on estimating harm from data breaches with application to Wyndham at 627 - 630).

-&lt;sup>261 Compliance with required behavioral relief imposes costs on the firm which could, in principle, be proportional to consumer harm, although in practice calibration of such costs may be difficult and other factors may dominate the design of behavioral relief.
+&lt;sup>202 Compliance with required behavioral relief imposes costs on the firm which could, in principle, be proportional to consumer harm, although in practice calibration of such costs may be difficult and other factors may dominate the design of behavioral relief.
 As a practical matter, policing behavioral relief may often be much more costly for the enforcer than the collection of money damages or monetary penalties.